Frequently Asked Questions for the Emergency Allotment of SNAP Benefits

-For example, the maximum allowable monthly amount of SNAP benefits for a household of 4 people is $782.
-If that household receives $400 a month in normal SNAP benefits, they will receive a supplemental EA SNAP benefit of $382.
-If the same household receives $700 a month in normal SNAP benefits, the household would receive $95 a month in supplemental EA SNAP benefits, instead of $82, as would have been the case for months prior to April 2021.
+For example, the maximum allowable monthly amount of SNAP benefits for a household of 4 people is $835.
+If that household receives $400 a month in normal SNAP benefits, they will receive a supplemental EA SNAP benefit of $435.
+If the same household was already receiving the maximum monthly SNAP benefit amount of $835, their supplemental EA SNAP benefit would be $95— bringing their total monthly SNAP benefit to $930.

 Please note, benefit amounts will remain unchanged for households that have been already receiving EA SNAP benefits of at least $95 per month.

 - Do I need to apply for supplemental EA SNAP benefits?